Tristan attempt to help others

 1. Your hand strength.
 You need to have a strong hand if you are going to overbet for value.
 When overbetting you isolate their calling range to the strongest of their hands.
 So in order for you to profit, you need to beat that range.

+2. Is the villain capable of calling overbets.
 Some players will fold everything but the nuts to an overbet.
 You need to determine based on the players stats and tendancies if he is likely to call an overbet.
 Usually nitty players wont call an overbet without a very nutted hand.
 Very loose bad players will gladly call an overbet with any top pair.
 There is not clear way to know if anyone is capable but usually the bad players are the most capable and the good regs and nits can fold.

+3. Did the board texture come out in a way that would likely have improved his hand.
 If the turn and river go brick brick and its unlikely the villain improved, then it would be not a good spot to overbet as they will be folding very often.
 If the turn and river came out connecting the board but still leaving you with a very strong hand, then its a better spot to overbet as they most likely improved to 2 pair or better.

 Some good overbetting spots